nathanaeljames/coding_interview/README.md

 # Notes

-- Feel free to use whatever language you feel most comfortable working with
-* I used python because it seemed to provide the simplest and most portable solution for a problem like this
+- Feel free to use whatever language you feel most comfortable working with ** I used python because it seemed to provide the simplest and most portable solution for a problem like this
-- Please provide instructions for execution of your program
+- Please provide instructions for execution of your program ** Provided above
 - Please include a description of your approach to the problem, as well as any documentation about key parts of your code.
+** My code used ther following approach
+* Collect usernames as user input, allowing for some variation in input style
+* Return ids given usernames
+* Return schedules given ids
+* Convert the schedule array into an int array by calculating the minutes since start date of each time entry.
+* Sort the schedule array from the earliest start time to the latest start time
+* Calculate free times from array by checking the difference between the start date of each event and the end date of the prevoious event
+* Remove any free times that might fall outside of the specified time range (this doesn't seem to exist in the provided data but would likely exist in the real world)
+* Convert free times array into readable format and print output
 - You'll notice that all our events start and end on 15 minute blocks.
 However, this is not a strict requirement.
 Events may start or end on any minute (for example, you may have an event from 13:26 - 13:54).